zepheira/mw2moin/README.markdown

          > cd $MW/maintenance/
          > php dumpBackup.php --full --output=[file].gz

-where $MW is the base of your MediaWiki installation.
-You may want to use additional filter arguments for the dumpBackup.php script; run it without arguments for more directions.
+where `$MW` is the base of your MediaWiki installation.
+You may want to use additional filter arguments for the `dumpBackup.php` script; run it without arguments for more directions.

-Unzip the resultant output, then run mw2moin.py.
+Unzip the resultant output, then run `mw2moin.py`.

         > ./mw2moin.py out file

-which will generate the MoinMoin compatible directory at $PWD/out/
+which will generate the MoinMoin compatible directory at `$PWD/out/`

         > ./mw2moin.py -n out file